haylee360/mojo-repo/README.md

 Madison Enda contributed to the hypothesis generation, data cleaning, and slideshow creation.

-Ian Morris-Shibaja contributed to the hypothesis generation, data cleaning, and data visualization.
+Ian Morris-Sibaja contributed to the hypothesis generation, data cleaning, and data visualization.

 Haylee Oyler contributed to the hypothesis generation, data cleaning, and data visualization.